 Representative of the news media refers to any person actively gathering news for an entity that is organized and operated to publish or broadcast news to the public.
 The term news means information that is about current events or that would be of current interest to the public.
 Examples of news media entities include television or radio stations broadcasting to the public at large, and publishers of periodicals (but only in those instances when the periodicals can qualify as disseminations of "news") who make their products available for purchase or subscription by the general public.
 These examples are not intended to be all-inclusive.
 Moreover, as traditional methods of news delivery evolve (e.g., electronic dissemination of newspapers through telecommunications services), such alternative media may be included in this category.
-A "freelance" journalist may be regarded as working for a news organization if the journalist can demonstrate a solid basis for expecting publication through that organization, even though the journalist is not actually employed by the news organization.
+A "freelance" journalist may be regarded as working for a news organization, even though the journalist is not actually employed by the news organization.
 A publication contract would be the clearest proof, but the Board may also look to the past publication record of a requester in making this determination.